 Build: combinatorial assembly of the plasmid library

-We designed a plasmid assembly process optimized for speed, stability, and reproducibility.
+After that, we designed a plasmid assembly process optimized for speed, stability, and reproducibility.
 To facilitate preparation of assembly reactions, the process generated pipetting instructions for their liquid handling system.
-Pipetting schemes to prepare PCR and Gibson assembly reactions were directly derived from LIMS data.
+We directly derived pipetting schemes to prepare PCR and Gibson assembly reactions from Laboratory Information Management System (LIMS) data.

-The Laboratory Information Management System supported the process allowing users to generate barcoded labels to track samples throughout the process.
-The LIMS data model was customized to capture all the samples generated by the vector assembly process
+Further, The LIMS supported the process allowing users to generate barcoded labels to track samples throughout the entire workflow.
+The LIMS data model was customized to monitor all samples generated by the vector assembly process.

 Test: automating the estimation of gene expression data

 One of the potential bottlenecks of this project was the testing phase.
 It can be challenging to collect recombinant protein expression data on a large number of expression vectors.
-It would have been too slow and expensive to grow each cell line in a fermentor and purify the protein.
+It would have been too slow and expensive to grow each cell line in a fermenter and purify the protein.